dimaa21/learn/README.md

 <br>
 - **JavaScript** : Strengthened my understanding of JavaScript, focusing on both vanilla JS and its integration with other technologies.
 Implemented interactive and dynamic features to enhance the user experience.

-ʼ\nʼ - **PHP** : Learn the PHP programming language with a focus on basic concepts, including working with variables, operators, and conditional statements.
+\n - **PHP** : Learn the PHP programming language with a focus on basic concepts, including working with variables, operators, and conditional statements.